blinkhorn/blinkhorn.tech/_posts/2022-01-09-new-full-stack-serverless-app-most-supported-record-labels.md

   - "js"
 ---

 To give some context for this personal learning project I recently started, over the last year, I've learned a lot about AWS and coding Python Lambda functions in addition honing my production-grade Angular skills.
 Last month, I even became AWS Solutions Architect - Associate certified.
-So over winter break, I started thinking about building a full-stack serverless application for a fun learning project.
+So over winter break, I started thinking about building a full stack serverless application for a fun learning project.

 * * *